HouseElves/kanji_time_public/docs/source/design/packaged_frames.rst

 It also flows down its bounding box until it hits the bottom where it needs a new bounding box on a new page.

 Content such as a diagram is *fixed* in that it either fits in its bounding box or it doesn't.
-Vector graphics may be scaled to fit the drawing it the available space or we could split the drawing across multiple bounding boxes on different pages.
+Vector graphics may be scaled to fit the drawing in the available space or we could split the drawing across multiple bounding boxes on different pages.

-These considerations were in large part responsible for driving the design decision to leave pagination up to the individual rendering frames on a page.
+These considerations drove the design decision to leave pagination up to the individual rendering frames on a page.

 The measurement algorithms are good but there's still some vestigial issues to be resolved in the next development cycle.